Alexandria Real Estate Equities Inc. (NYSE:ARE) stock Reported Profit Margin of 8.44 percent in Last Year: Is Defensible?

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
-Currently, 1.08 percent of Alexandria Real Estate Equities Inc. shares are owned by insiders, and 99.48 percent are held by financial institutions.
-ALEXANDRIA REAL ESTATE EQUITIE, the 10% Owner at Alexandria Real Estate Equities Inc. (ARE) has sold 143,450 shares of firm on Nov 03 at a price of $2.31 against the total amount of $0.33 million.
-In another inside trade, ALEXANDRIA REAL ESTATE EQUITIE, 10% Owner of Alexandria Real Estate Equities Inc. (NYSE:ARE) sold 103,808 shares of the firm on Nov 02 for a total worth of $0.24 million at a price of $2.32.
-An inside trade which took place on Nov 01, 10% Owner of Alexandria Real Estate Equities Inc. ALEXANDRIA REAL ESTATE EQUITIE sold 172,742 shares of firm against total price of $0.41 million at the cost of $2.36 per share.
+Currently, 1.08 percent of Alexandria Real Estate Equities Inc. shares are owned by insiders, and 99.49 percent are held by financial institutions.
+Alsbrook Madeleine Thorp, the EVP – Talent Management at Alexandria Real Estate Equities Inc. (ARE) has sold 4,854 shares of firm on Dec 04 at a price of $119.55 against the total amount of $0.58 million.
+In another inside trade, ALEXANDRIA REAL ESTATE EQUITIE, 10% Owner of Alexandria Real Estate Equities Inc. (NYSE:ARE) sold 143,450 shares of the firm on Nov 03 for a total worth of $0.33 million at a price of $2.31.
+An inside trade which took place on Nov 02, 10% Owner of Alexandria Real Estate Equities Inc. ALEXANDRIA REAL ESTATE EQUITIE sold 103,808 shares of firm against total price of $0.24 million at the cost of $2.32 per share.